bharney/JSStarter/README.md

         [PSCustomObject]@{Key = $key; Value = $obj."$key"}
     }
 }
-	$secretsJson = Get-Content secrets.json
+	$secrets = Get-Content secrets.json
-	$secrets = "[" + $secretsJson + "]"
 	$secrets | ConvertFrom-Json | Get-ObjectMembers | foreach {
-		   $secret = $_.Value
+	   $secretvalue = ConvertTo-SecureString $_.Value -AsPlainText -Force
-	   	$secretvalue = ConvertTo-SecureString $secret -AsPlainText -Force Set-AzureKeyVaultSecret -VaultName $keyVaultName -Name $_.Key -SecretValue $secretvalue }
+   	   Set-AzureKeyVaultSecret -VaultName $keyVaultName -Name $_.Key -SecretValue $secretvalue }
 ```
 # Deploy Azure Resource Manager Template
 Now that you have a KeyVault, Credentials for your app, and secrets in the KeyVault you will use these in combination with the ARM Template and set the resources up with correct access policies and credentials.
-When running locally we will pull the MSI_SECRET and MSI_CLIENT from `secrets.json`.
+When running locally we will pull the ClientSecret and ClientId from `secrets.json`.
 And when deploying we are able to retrieve the values needed to access Key Vault, from `appsettings` in Azure.
 The appsettings are set and managed directly from the AzureResourceGroup project and ARM template is run during deployment in AzureDevOps.
 Deploy the Azure Resources by right clicking on the AzureResourceGroup project.

  - AzureResourceGroup > Deploy > New...